Raizan/mocha-test-debug-helper/README.md

 ## Known Limitations

-- The extension preserves comments that look intentional (e.g., containing "intentional" in the text)
+- The extension uses pattern matching to distinguish code from intentional comments when uncommenting.
+It only uncomments lines that match common code patterns (keywords, function calls, assignments, etc.)
 - Works best with properly formatted and indented code
 - Assumes standard Mocha test structure with `describe`, `test`, `step`, `before`, and `beforeEach` blocks